MicrosoftDocs/appcenter-docs/docs/distribution/faq.md

 6. Then follow the process of adding the UDID to your provisioning profile.
 You can learn more about device registration at [https://docs.microsoft.com/en-us/appcenter/distribution/auto-provisioning](https://docs.microsoft.com/en-us/appcenter/distribution/auto-provisioning).

 ### How to inspect the iOS console log
-If you are the developer of the app and can reproduce the problem on your device, please follow these steps.
+If you're the developer of the app and can reproduce the problem on your device, please follow these steps:

 1. Connect your iPhone, iPad, or iPod touch to your Mac.
 2. Open Xcode, then go to **Window** > **Devices**.